yohangglobal/research-vault/README.md

 >This vault acts as a more informal brain dump of thoughts and summaries prior to creating public Notion pages that I share through [GG Capital](https://ggcapital.io/research).

 Feel free to keep up with our published findings in our [Research Database](https://ggcapital.notion.site/Research-b47b51d18e994fadaa17467f84a0cd09).
+We always invite teams and projects to suggest new sectors to look into so if you have a protocol you want to learn more about, leave a comment or message us on [Twitter](https://twitter.com/GGCapital_)

 This database is organized into the following:
 - [Protocols](https://ggcapital.notion.site/Protocols-124ee578be7649209a994d0f1bcad0f7): where we share our thoughts on networks, forks, and new projects.